zeitgeistpm/zeitgeist/zrml/combinatorial-tokens/README.md

 An important distinction which we've so far neglected to make is the distinction between an abstract _collection_ like `X & A` or `Yes & Short` and a concrete _position_, which is a collection together with a collateral token against which it is valued.
 Collections are purely abstract and used in the implementation.
 Positions are actual tokens on the chain.

-Collections and position are identified using their IDs.
+Collections and positions are identified using their IDs.
 When using the standard combinatorial ID Manager, this ID is a 256 bit value.
 The position ID of a certain token can be calculated using the collection ID and the collateral.

 ### Terminology